bruno-arruda-dev/bruno-arruda-dev/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I am 34 years old, I live in Brazil and I really like to develop frontend using NextJS, TypeScript and SASS.
+  - 💬 I am 34 years old, I live in Brazil and I really like to develop frontend using NextJS, TypeScript, Tailwind CSS and SASS.
 I am learning TailwindCSS because I believe it can improve my productivity.
 On the backend I am studying a lot of NodeJS and I started to build my first APIs.
 For database, I like to use MySql and MongoDB.

   - ⚡ In my free time I like to stay with my family, watch a good movie or cook something very tasty.
 I also really like electronic games.
 To take care of my health I practice bodybuilding and once in a while I play soccer. \o/
 </details>